Services for children and young people

 Support into adulthood

-Sense also provides a range of housing and educational support to deafblind adults.
+Sense also provides a range of housing and educational support to adults who are deafblind or have sensory impairments.
 We are committed to creating accommodation choices in the community that offer people the support they need to live as independently as possible and in the way that they choose.

 How to contact us